New neighbors moved in across the hallway in our condo building.

-Each of those conversational encounters were divine appointments, those prompting a moment that will impact someone’s life in their journey to faith.
+Each of those conversational encounters was a divine appointment, those sacred promptings from the Holy Spirit to set up a moment that will impact someone’s life in their journey to faith.
 I want to give you examples of how this can play out in real life.

 - God’s presence is with us. – My tutor hears the gospel

-- Seminar Testimony – a wrong phone number
+- Misdialed Telephone number – a wrong phone number

-- Is he a PC USA Pastor? – Divine moment in Cracker Barrell
+- Is he a PC USA Pastor? – A divine moment in Cracker Barrell

 - What is an Evangelist? – Student wants a definition